-1. On the Monitor:

-Compile your program using the SYSCALL unit

-Link the compiled version of your program with IOSPASLIB
+- 1. Compile your program using the SYSCALL unit - 2.
+Link the compiled version of your program with IOSPASLIB - 3.
+X(ecute the program

-- 2. Boot the OS

-- 3. T(ransfer the linked .OBJ file to an OS file system volume
+If you are writing the program on the monitor, you must boot the OS and T(ransfer the linked .OBJ file to an OS file volume before X(ecuting it.

-- 4. X(ecute the program